Jeshibu/Playnite-wiki/Known-Issues.md

 ### Integration logins don't work, show only white/black screen

 This is a known issue with Intel Iris Xe GPUs.
 The solution is to update Intel drivers to newer version.
 More info [here](https://github.com/dotnet/wpf/issues/3817#issuecomment-857667684).
-Alternative solution is to disable hardware acceleration in Playnite (Advanced settings section).
+Alternative solution is to disable hardware acceleration in Playnite (Advanced settings section), this is however not recommended since it will negatively impact performance!

 ### Games disappearing, resetting properties etc.